Walter Guinness, 1st Baron Moyne

-Walter Edward Guinness, 1st Baron Moyne, DSO & Bar, PC (29 March 1880 – 6 November 1944), was an Anglo-Irish politician and businessman.
-He served as the British minister of state in the Middle East until November 1944, when he was assassinated by the Jewish terrorist group Lehi.
+Walter Edward Guinness, 1st Baron Moyne, DSO & Bar, TD, PC (29 March 1880 – 6 November 1944), was a British Conservative politician, soldier and businessman.
+He served as the British minister of state in the Middle East until November 1944, when he was assassinated by the Zionist terrorist group Lehi in Cairo.
 The assassination of Lord Moyne sent shock waves through Palestine and the rest of the world.

 Early life and family

-Walter Guinness was born in Dublin, Ireland, the third son of the 1st Earl of Iveagh.
-His family homes were at Farmleigh near Dublin, and at Elveden in Suffolk.
+Walter Guinness was born in Dublin, Ireland, on 29 March 1880, into the prominent Anglo-Irish Guinness family.
+He was the third and youngest son of Edward Guinness, 1st Earl of Iveagh; his brothers were Rupert Guinness, 2nd Earl of Iveagh and Hon.
+Ernest Guinness.
+His family homes were at Farmleigh near Dublin, and at Elveden Hall in Suffolk.
 At Eton, Guinness was elected head of 'Pop', a self-appointing group whose members have a status similar to school prefects, and was also appointed as Captain of Boats.

-On 24 June 1903, Guinness married Lady Evelyn Hilda Stuart Erskine (1883–1939), third daughter of Shipley Gordon Stuart Erskine, 14th Earl of Buchan.
+On 24 June 1903, Guinness married Lady Evelyn Hilda Stuart Erskine (1883–1939), third daughter of Shipley Stuart Erskine, 14th Earl of Buchan.
 They had three children: